Rangers vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has put up 50 hits with 15 doubles, a triple, six home runs and 13 walks.
-He has driven in 27 runs with six stolen bases.
+- Reynolds has 51 hits with 16 doubles, a triple, six home runs, 13 walks and 28 RBI.
+He's also stolen six bases.

 Reynolds Recent Games